 Court Operations During COVID-19: 50-State Resources

-State court systems across the country have significantly altered their operations in response to the coronavirus pandemic.
+State court systems across the country significantly altered their operations in response to the coronavirus pandemic.
 Many courts initially limited proceedings to only the most essential and urgent matters, such as arraignments and restraining order hearings.
-While many jurisdictions are beginning to resume some of their normal operations, dockets are still running on a limited basis, with most courts striving to conduct as many proceedings via videoconferencing or telephonic means as possible.
-Jury trials are suspended in most locations as well, though many courts are developing plans for how jury proceedings can resume.
-Courts are presently allowing some in-person proceedings to varying degrees, but generally only for time-sensitive matters and in accordance with public health protocols.
+While most jurisdictions have resumed many of their normal operations, courts often are still allowed or encouraged to conduct some proceedings remotely.

 Click on the states below to learn more about how each state court system is currently responding to the COVID-19 outbreak.